jasp-stats/jaspMachineLearning/inst/help/mlClassificationRandomForest.md

 #### Random Forest Classification Model Table
 - The first column shows the number of trees.
-- Predictors per split: The number of predictors used at each split in the decision trees.
+- Features per split: The number of features used at each split in the decision trees.
 - n(Train): The number of observations in the training set.
 - n(Validation): The number of observations in the validation set (enabled when model is optimized).
 - n(Test): The number of observations in the test set.